Chapter 15 : Love rule #14

 “Probably ruined our friendship.
 It’s going to be so weird now!
 He saw me in my undies.
 We slept in the same bed, for goodness sake!”

-Callie giggled.
+Callie snorted.
 “Merlin, is that all?
 That’s not exciting.”

 “Sorry to disappoint,” I muttered.